Technology leaders from Dormagen

 Dormagen is the headquarters of the Managing Director of Covestro’s facilities in North Rhine-Westphalia (NRW).
-With 595 acres, it is Covestro's largest production site in North Rhine-Westphalia.
-Around 1,850 committed and experienced employees work at the site.
+With 60 acres, it is Covestro's largest production site in North Rhine-Westphalia.
+Nearly 1,900 committed and experienced employees work at the site.
 They manufacturing precursor chemicals used in many everyday applications, such as furniture, sporting goods, car parts and personal ID cards.
-Covestro is setting new standards for efficiency and environmental sustainability.

 euros invested since 2015

-North Rhine-Westphalia is particularly important to the company.
-Together, the NRW sites in Dormagen, Leverkusen and Krefeld-Uerdingen represent around 30 percent of Covestro‘s global production capacity.
-The three sites form a site network, meaning that they jointly organize maintenance, infrastructure, logistics, warehousing and services.
+The German sites account for around 30 percent of global production capacity – a significant proportion of which comes from NRW.
+Dormagen, Leverkusen and Krefeld-Uerdingen from a site network, meaning that they jointly organize maintenance, infrastructure, logistics, warehousing and services.
 This results in more streamlined processes, more efficient production and better cost-competitiveness.

 A colorful landmark for Dormagen